How to Store Your Weed Properly to Keep it Fresh

 When it comes to looking for a container for your weed, always choose glass.
 Anything else—plastic or acrylic—will not suffice.
 Those materials are just too porous, meaning that it will not seal the weed from the outside conditions.
 Glass, on the other hand, is not porous at all.
 It’s also chemical-free, meaning that you do not have to worry that the weed's flavour and quality will be tainted.

-After choosing the right container, you need to store it somewhere under the right conditions.
+After you buy weed online and are now choosing the right container, you need to store it somewhere under the right conditions.
 As we pointed out earlier, light and temperature can seriously affect the freshness of your weed.
 You’ll find it best to store your weed in a cool, dry place away from bright sunlight.
 Good examples of such places would be a closet, drawer, or cabinet.
 It’s also better to store your weed on the lower levels of your home rather than on higher floors.
 This is because hot air rises, and as we have pointed out, hot air is no good for your weed.
 Note that you should not place the container near any heat source as well, meaning that you should put it far away from anything that emits heat—heater, electronics, and so on.

 Another way that will help you store your weed properly is to ensure humidity levels are kept in check with the help of a humidity monitor.
 Note that the humidity levels where your weed is stored should be anywhere between around 60 to 63 percent.
 If you find that humidity levels are too high, purchase a dehumidifier.